aerogear/graphback/README.md

 ## What it does

-- Generates required queries and mutations automatically using proven GraphQL patterns
+- Generates GraphQLCRUD queries and mutations automatically using proven GraphQL patterns
-- Generates an unopiniated resolver layer
+- Generates an unopiniated GraphQL resolver layer (as code or in memory)
 - Generates database DDL statements that can be used to store data (optional)

-## Why use it

-- Plain and most canonical GraphQL implementation.
-Generated resolvers will work with plain GraphQL solutions.

-- Works out of the box with Apollo GraphQL and GraphQL JS

-- Full freedom - generated resources can be edited and reconfigured later

-- Custom directives out of the box.
-Provides a set of useful directives and input types that resolve standard use cases

-- Auto generated schema based on best GraphQL patterns

-- Pick your own server framework and clients (works with Apollo Express and Hapi)

-- Pick your own database.
-The solution abstracts from database storage and allows you to support any existing storage, by implementing available interfaces.

 ## Documentation